WADA denied access to lab data, Russia facing suspension

 WADA had set a Dec.
 31 deadline for RUSADA to meet the condition or once again be found non-compliant and face even tougher sanctions laid out in the International Standard for Code Compliance by Signatories.

+The International Association of Athletics Federations (IAAF) has, however, yet to reinstate the Russian Athletics Federation (RusAF).

+The IAAF this month voted to continue its doping-related ban of RusAF, which has been in place since 2015, until there is full access to the doping data stored in Moscow and financial compensation for investigation and legal costs.

 Reporting by Steve Keating in Toronto.
+Additional reporting by Gene Cherry.
 Editing by Martyn Herman